thomasgrouazel/GoogleProject/README.md

 Here a Codepen.io link to help you try new icons:<br> https://codepen.io/LostinZCity/pen/RwZEQxr<br>

 Best of all, you can do it yourself now!
 Coding is all about free and open data, so let’s go and experiment as much as you want.
-Glad we can help you a little, see you soon <br>
+Glad we can help you a little, see you soon ;-) <br>

 Gabriel Alcala-Metché / Thomas Grouazel / Sebastien Branly